gavinyork/zephyr3d/doc/markdown/scene.scenenode.attached.md

 ## SceneNode.attached property

-true if the node is attached to the scene node, false otherwise
+Whether this node is currently attached under the scene's root.

 **Signature:**